mmbman/Katagiri/1983-04-20-Blue-Cliff-Record-Case-44-Talk-1.md

 #### 12:17

 So these are three points which people can experience through the Buddha’s teaching, mentioned by the priest named Sōjō (Sengzhao or Seng-Chao) who wrote the book *Jewel Treasure Treatise*.
-In this book he mentions that there are three types of [experience]: hearing, nearness, and truth. (*Transcriber’s Note:* Katagiri Roshi says “types of people” here, but he probably doesn’t mean fixed types of people, so I have used “types of experience.”)
+In this book he mentions that there are three types of [experience]: hearing, nearness, and truth.

+(*Transcriber’s Note:* Katagiri Roshi says “types of people” here, but he probably doesn’t mean fixed types of people, so I have used “types of experience.”)

 *Shugaku*: that is learning, hearing.
-[In] the first step we really get into the Buddha’s teaching, being free from human *samsara*, through our six consciousnesses – hearing – and then we can learn something.
+[In] the first step we really get into the Buddha’s teaching – being free from human *samsara* – through our six consciousnesses – hearing – and then we can learn something.
 And then, every day we have to learn, and then practice it again and again.
 Finally, you can really tune the dial in, you can really hit the underground stream, and then you get the water springing up through the pipe.
 That is *nearness*.
 And the third type of [people’s experience] is *truth*.
 Truth is perfect freedom.

 [*Jewel Treasure Treatise*] says it just like this case: Cultivating study is called “learning.”
 Cutting off study is called “nearness.”
 Going beyond these two is to be considered as the truth.